AlgebraicJulia/Decapodes.jl/docs/src/grigoriev/grigoriev.md

 const MAX_Y = 245599.8
 ice_coords = (range(MIN_X, MAX_X, length=size(ice_thickness_tif,1)),
               range(MIN_Y, MAX_Y, length=size(ice_thickness_tif,2)))

-# Note that the tif is set to -floatmax(Float32) where there is no ice.
+# Note that the TIF is set to -floatmax(Float32) where there is no ice.
 # For our purposes, this is equivalent to 0.0.
 ice_interp = LinearInterpolation(ice_coords, Float32.(ice_thickness_tif))
 ```